Parents and Families: Getting Through The First Year

 Understand the difference between learning in high school and learning in college.

-Parents often wonder, why do professors assign so much school work-don’t they know the student has other things they have to do?
-We suggest that students and parents acknowledge that a college education is the foundation for future opportunity.
-Yet many students and parents feel that a job takes precedence over school, that school must fit into a work schedule.
-Unless the student now has the job they want for the rest of their life, they should not jeopardize their future by jeopardizing their academic careers.
+While the differences of high school and college may be a bit intimidating and worrisome to parents and first-year students, college education is the foundation for future opportunity.
+Many students and parents may feel that a job takes precedence over school, that school must fit into a work schedule.
+However, unless the student now has the job they want for the rest of their life, they should not jeopardize their future by jeopardizing their academic careers.
 Being a student is more than a full-time job and should be made an unquestioned priority.

-For all of the reasons just mentioned, good students frequently perform poorly during their first year.
-Students feel that they should only spend time studying what they can get “credit” for rather than what will help them to learn or satisfies their curiosity.
+With all the comparisons given, even good students may perform poorly their first year.
 Parents should know what we tell students in their first year, that admission into Baruch does not guarantee them admission into the degree program here of their choice.
-Each Baruch undergraduate degree (business, arts and sciences, or public affairs/real estate) has certain application requirements for its majors.
-Poor academic performance in the first year can exclude the student from ever being able to pursue the major of their choice at Baruch College.
-You know that success in the professional world requires more than the minimum effort.
-If you deliver no more than what is required to get by, you will stay at a low level.
-Students in their first year must transform themselves into self-motivated learners.
+Each Baruch undergraduate degree has certain application requirements for its majors.
+Poor academic performance can exclude the student from ever being able to pursue the major of their choice at Baruch College.
+Students in their first year must transform themselves into self-motivated learners to prepare for their future coursework.